The rice flour lamp better known as Mavilakku is a sweet lamp made for Hindu rituals.

 2. Use a teaspoon to shape the lamp.
 (If you are making a larger sized lamp-use a tablespoon).
 Simply press a teaspoon on the top of the ball to make an indent in the lamp.
 This indent will hold the oil/melted ghee for the lamp.
 You can store this in the fridge until it is ready for use.

-3. Remove the lamp from refrigerater just before you intend lighting it.
+3. Remove the lamp from refrigerator just before you intend lighting it.

 4.Fill this indent with ghee/oil.

-5. Place a cotton wool wick in the indent.
-Light the lamp.
+5. Place a cotton wool wick in the indent now you are ready to light the lamp.